 Position

 Clovis Community College is seeking an equity-minded Vice President of Instruction that will provide unifying and participatory leadership to a dynamic, complex, and diverse college.
-The vice president will build upon the college’s strong legacy of achievement and leadership in the community.
+The Vice President will build upon the college’s strong legacy of achievement and leadership in the community.

 The Academic Center One on the Clovis campus